meghna512/cli_app/README.md

 ![Node](./assets/node.png)

-# CLI(Command Line Interface) APP
+## CLI(Command Line Interface) APP

-A [Node.js](https://nodejs.org/en/) based cli app that provides user with supproted commands.
+A [Node.js](https://nodejs.org/en/) based cli app that provides user with supported commands.
 This app is designed using inbuilt modules only.

 ## Setup locally